-- 20.3.13 20.3.12 To promote anti-doping education, including requiring National Federations to conduct anti-doping education in coordination with the applicable National Anti-Doping Organization. - 20.3.14 To cooperate with relevant national organizations and agencies and other Anti-Doping Organizations. - 20.3.15 20.3.14 To cooperate fully with WADA in connection with investigations conducted by WADA pursuant to Article 20.7.10. - 20.3.16 To have disciplinary rules in place and require National Federations to have disciplinary rules in place to prevent Athlete Support Personnel who are Using Prohibited Substances or Prohibited Methods without valid justification from providing support to Athlete swithin the International Federation's or National Federation's authority. - 20.3.17 To respect the operational independence of laboratories as provided in the International Standard for Laboratories. - 20.3.18 To implement a policy protecting Persons who report violations which, at a minimum, prohibits the conduct described in Article 2.11.1. - 20.4 Roles and Responsibilities of National Olympic Committees and National Paralympic Committees - 20.4.1 To ensure that their anti-doping policies and rules conform with the Code. - 20.4.2 To require as a condition of membership or recognition that National Federations' antidoping policies and rules are in compliance with the applicable provisions of the Code, and to take appropriate action to enforce that condition. - 20.4.3 To respect the autonomy of the National Anti-Doping Organization in their country and not to interfere in its operational decisions and activities. - 20.4.4 To require National Federations to report any information suggesting or relating to an anti-doping rule violation to their National Anti-Doping Organization and International Federation and to cooperate with investigations conducted by any Anti-Doping Organization with authority to conduct the investigation. - 20.4.5 To require as a condition of participation in the Olympic Games and Paralympic Games that, at a minimum, Athletes who are not regular members of a National Federation be available for Sample collection and to provide whereabouts information as required by the International Standard for Testing and Investigations as soon as the Athlete is identified on the long list or subsequent entry document submitted in connection with the Olympic Games or Paralympic Games. - 20.4.6 To cooperate with their National Anti-Doping Organization and to work with their government to establish a National Anti-Doping Organization where one does not already exist, provided that in the interim, the National Olympic Committee or its designee shall fulfill the responsibility of a National Anti-Doping Organization. - 20.4.6.1 For those countries that are members of a Regional Anti-Doping Organization, the National Olympic Committee, in cooperation with the government, shall maintain an active and supportive role with their respective Regional Anti-Doping Organizations.
+- 20.4.1 To ensure that their anti-doping policies and rules conform with the Code_and_the International Standards. - 20.4.2 To require as a condition of membership or recognition that National Federations' antidoping policies and rules are in compliance with the applicable provisions of the Code and the International Standards, and to take appropriate action to enforce that condition. - 20.4.3 To respect the autonomy of the National Anti-Doping Organization in their country and not to interfere in its operational decisions and activities. - 20.4.4 To require National Federations to report any information suggesting or relating to an anti-doping rule violation to their National Anti-Doping Organization and International Federation and to cooperate with investigations conducted by any Anti-Doping Organization with authority to conduct the investigation. - 20.4.5 To require as a condition of participation in the Olympic Games and Paralympic Games that, at a minimum, Athletes who are not regular members of a National Federation be available for Sample collection and to provide whereabouts information as required by the International Standard for Testing and Investigations as soon as the Athlete is identified on the long list or subsequent entry document submitted in connection with the Olympic Games or Paralympic Games. - 20.4.6 To cooperate with their National Anti-Doping Organization and to work with their government to establish a National Anti-Doping Organization where one does not already exist, provided that in the interim, the National Olympic Committee or its designee shall fulfill the responsibility of a National Anti-Doping Organization. - 20.4.6.1 For those countries that are members of a Regional Anti-Doping Organization, the National Olympic Committee, in cooperation with the government, shall maintain an active and supportive role with their respective Regional Anti-Doping Organizations. - 20.4.7 To require each of their National Federations to establish rules (or other means) requiring each Athlete Support Person or other Person who participates or is involved as a coach, trainer, manager, team staff, official, medical or para-medical personnel in a Competition or activity authorized or organized by a National Federation or one of its member organizations, to agree to and be bound by anti-doping rules and Anti-Doping Organization Results Management authority in conformity with the Code as a condition of such participation or involvement. - 20.4.8 To require all directors and officers of the National Olympic Committee and National Paralympic Committee and of each National Federation and its member organizations, as well as all employees and volunteers of the National Olympic Committee and National Paralympic Committee and of each National Federation and its member organizations who are involved in any aspect of Doping Control, medical care or issues or sport performance, to agree to and be bound by anti-doping rules as Persons in conformity with the Code as a condition of their position or involvement with these organizations.144